microsoft/devhome/sampleConfigurations/README.md

 ```

 ### Learn to Code (Templates)
-Same configurations in this directory are directly related to the [Windows development paths](https://learn.microsoft.com/windows/dev-environment/#development-paths) on how to begin developing in a specific software development language.
+Sample configurations in this directory are directly related to the [Windows development paths](https://learn.microsoft.com/windows/dev-environment/#development-paths) on how to begin developing in a specific software development language.
 These configurations will allow you to automatically setup your device, and begin developing in your preferred language quickly.

 ### Sample DSC Resources (DscResources)
 Examples for a few specific DSC Resources are under the [DscResources](./DscResources/) directory.